Wondering if the coronavirus vaccines will mean a return to holidays abroad in 2021?

 With effective vaccines being used at home and abroad to bring coronavirus figures down, this should mean that overseas travel will gradually become easier over the course of 2021 and the industry is showing signs of optimism.

-Travel journalist Simon Calder said: “Companies hope to tap into the appetite for travel from frustrated holidaymakers.
+Travel journalist and broadcaster Simon Calder said: “Companies hope to tap into the appetite for travel from frustrated holidaymakers.
 Accordingly, a wide range of flights, package holidays and cruises for 2021 and even 2022 are available for booking now.”

 Where are we with vaccines